Choose language

 Whilst community benefit is not a planning consideration, as a company BayWa r.e. is keen to begin exploring the best ways of providing improvements through financial contributions and scheme design adaptations from the earliest opportunity.

-We’d therefore be pleased to hear from interested parties and the local community regarding the benefits that the project could bring to the local area.
+We would therefore be pleased to hear from interested parties and the local community regarding the benefits that the project could bring to the local area.
 We’d be particularly interested to understand any local causes that might benefit, or to understand your thoughts on how to distribute and manage the community benefit fund.

 Project description